benlindsay/gatsby-site/content/posts/2017-03-10---analyzing-larger-than-memory-data-on-your-laptop.md

 slug: "/posts/analyzing-larger-than-memory-data-on-your-laptop"
 category: "Data Science"
 tags:
-  - "Python"
+  - "python"
-  - "Recommender Systems"
+  - "recommender systems"
-  - "Dask"
+  - "dask"
-  - "Pandas"
+  - "pandas"
-  - "Big Data"
+  - "big data"
 description: "If you want to run some analysis on a dataset that's just a little too big to load into memory on your laptop, but you don't want to leave the comfort of using Pandas dataframes in a Jupyter notebook, then Dask